Anthem vs. Blue Cross Blue Shield: What's the Difference?

 Blue Cross Blue Shield is a better overall choice for health insurance and Medicare than Anthem.

-While Anthem usually has lower rates, Blue Cross Blue Shield has better customer service and is available in more areas.
+Anthem usually has cheaper rates, but Blue Cross Blue Shield (BCBS) has stronger customer service and is available in more areas.

 Anthem vs. Blue Cross Blue Shield rates